 When I hear the name “Mother Teresa” what comes to mind is “a love warrior.”
 A soul so gentle, yet fierce.
-A woman so feable, yet so strong.
+A woman of delicate physic, yet so strong.
 It’s not often we come across life stories so honourable.

 So many of us feel compelled to do something positive in the world.
 Often this is combated with feelings of inadequacy, not believing in our capabilities, not knowing where to start, or becoming overwhelmed by our own personal circumstances.
 The life of someone like Mother Teresa can inspire and teach us.
 She was a great example of how one person, without all the advantages in life, was still able to influence change in the world.
 Her humility and love were enough to inspire change.

-It’s not just the big things, it’s the small things done with love, that make a difference
+It’s not just big things, but small things done with love that make a difference